Day of Silence & Student Rights

 - Library: Resources and Tools for LGBT Youth

-- What's Your Problem?
-Get Help from the ACLU!
+- Get Help from the ACLU!

 ACLU Advocacy on Behalf of Students' Rights

 - ACLU Prevails Against Pennsylvania Middle School's Ban on "I ♥ Boobies!"
-Cancer Awareness Bracelets - Just this week, a federal judge ordered the Easton Area School District (EASD) in Pennsylvania to allow two middle school students to wear popular breast cancer awareness bracelets from the Keep-A-Breast Foundation with the phrase "I ♥ Boobies!
+Cancer Awareness Bracelets - A federal judge ordered the Easton Area School District (EASD) in Pennsylvania to allow two middle school students to wear popular breast cancer awareness bracelets from the Keep-A-Breast Foundation with the phrase "I ♥ Boobies!
 Save A Breast!"
 The ACLU of Pennsylvania had filed suit in November 2010 on behalf of the two students who were suspended for wearing the bracelets on the school’s Breast Cancer Awareness Day.

 - "The ACLU Stood Up for Me" - A blog post about Savana Redding, whom the ACLU represented before the Supreme Court in Safford Unified School District v.
 Redding.
 In 2009, the Supreme Court found school officials acted unconstitutionally by strip-searching Redding based on the uncorroborated accusation of a fellow student.